Archima20/Python/README.md

 **Seaborn**: Built on top of Matplotlib, Seaborn offers a higher-level interface for creating attractive statistical graphics.

-**Plotly**: Enables interactive visualizations and supports a wide range of chart types.
+**Plotly**: Enables interactive visualizations and supports variety of chart types.

 **Pandas Plotting**: Pandas provides convenient methods for creating basic visualizations directly from DataFrames.